nasa/HyperCP/README.md

 <center><img src="Data/Img/with_background_530x223.png" alt="Banner"></center>

-Hyperspectral In situ Support for PACE (HyperInSPACE) Community Processor (HyperCP) is designed to provide hyperspectral in situ support for the <a href='https://pace.gsfc.nasa.gov/'>PACE mission</a> but also multispectral missions such as
+Hyperspectral In situ Support for PACE (HyperInSPACE) Community Processor (HyperCP) is designed to provide hyperspectral support for the <a href='https://pace.gsfc.nasa.gov/'>PACE mission</a> but also multispectral missions such as
 [Sentinel-3](https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-3) by processing automated and manual, above-water, hyperspectral ocean color radiometry data using state-of-the-art methods and protocols for quality assurance, uncertainty estimation/propagation, sky/sunglint correction, convolution to satellite wavebands, and ocean color product retrieval.
-Data output are formatted to text files for submission to the [SeaBASS](https://seabass.gsfc.nasa.gov/) and [OCDB](https://ocdb.eumetsat.int/) databases and saved as comprehensive HDF5 records with automated processing reports.
-The package is designed to facilitate rigorous, flexible, and transparent data processing for the ocean color remote sensing community, particularly PIs funded by NASA to submit such radiometric data to SeaBASS.
-Radiometry processed in HyperCP are used for water optical characterization, ocean color product retrieval algorithm development, and orbital platform validation.
+Data outputs are formatted to text files for submission to the [SeaBASS](https://seabass.gsfc.nasa.gov/) and [OCDB](https://ocdb.eumetsat.int/) databases and saved as comprehensive HDF5 records with automated processing reports.
+The package is designed to facilitate rigorous, flexible, and transparent data processing for the ocean color remote sensing community.
+Radiometry processed in HyperCP is used for water optical characterization, ocean color product retrieval algorithm development, and orbital platform validation.

 Currently, HyperCP supports <a href='https://www.seabird.com/'>Sea-Bird Scientific</a> HyperSAS packages with and without SolarTracker or pySAS robotic platforms as well as [TriOS](https://www.trios.de/en/radiometers.html) used in manual configuration.
-If you are interested in integrating support for your platform, contact us at the email addresses below the copyright.
+If you are interested in integrating support for your platform, contact us at the email addresses below or in the Discussions tab of the GitHub repository.

 ## Version 1.2.0